AlishanHassan/Rain-Sensor-Prototyping/Journal.md

 ![Cap Oxidation](Photos/cap_oxidation.jpg?raw=true "Cap Oxidation")
 2. This was to be expected, but I was hoping the WD-40 would have helped.
 You normally apply a thin layer to your tools to prevent oxidation, but I suppose it's not suitable for this application.
 Guess this means I need to expedite getting the next cap built.
 3. For the record, according to the label this is WELD STL - SHT (22GA).
 So, just a 22 gauge sheet of mild weld steel.
+4. OK, taking the whole system home to test it with a sprinkler.
+Fingers crossed...